LordMike/OffregLib/README.md

 For that purpose, microsoft provided the [Offreg.dll](http://msdn.microsoft.com/en-us/library/ee210757.aspx "MSDN Offline Registry") (available in various Windows SDK's and Driver kits), which is a library for interacting with raw Registry Hive files.
 It is a COM library, and I have made a .NET wrapper for it which resembles the .NET Registry API as much as possible.

+## Nuget

+Install from Nuget using the command: **Install-Package OffregLib** View more about that here: http://nuget.org/packages/OffregLib/

 ## Features

 * Open, create and modify Registry Hive files programmatically.